Welcome to today's edition of the Rush 24-7 podcast.

 In other words, it's one thing to defend your own individual reporting.

-If you are a reporter and you're under assault by the likes of me, well, I can understand you defending yourself, but then you go out on a limb and you start defending everybody else in the media.
+If you are a reporter and you're under assault by the likes of me, well, I can understand you defending yourself, but then you go out on the limb and you start defending everybody else in the media.

 You defend all reporting by all media outlets.

-Does this not demonstrate how in fact the media do act as one voice, which is exactly what we're accusing them of?
+Does this not demonstrate how, in fact, the media do act as one voice, which is exactly what we're accusing them of?

 And they get caught up in this notion that they are the liberal media and they're miscast and mischaracterized as the liberal media.

-Well, they that's not even arguable.
+Well, that's not even arguable.

 They are liberals.